firebase/firebase-ios-sdk/HeadersImports.md

 Manager (in development).
 Using repo-relative headers is a key enabler since it allows all headers to be found with a single path specifier no matter what the build system.

+#### CocoaPods Build Systems
+CocoaPods itself has a range of options that impact the functionality of header imports.

+The `use_frameworks!` option enables `@import {module-name}`.
+CocoaPods creates a directory structure such that `#import <pod-name/header>` works whether or not frameworks are built.

+CocoaPods builds a different directory structure for a `Development Pods` install versus an install from a published podspec.
+This can hide errors resulting from header search path pointing outside of a particular pod's sources.

 ### "Internal" versus "Private"

 "Internal" and "Private" are often used interchangeably since